What is gravity?

 - Ocean tides are caused by the gravity of the moon.

-- Your mass stays the same if you could travel from planet to planet, but your weight would vary depending on how the gravity of that planet pulls on you.
-Mars is smaller and has less mass than Earth.
-As a result it has less gravity.
+- If you could travel from planet to planet your mass would stay the same, but your weight would vary depending on how the gravity of that planet pulled on you.
+Mars is smaller and has less mass than Earth and as a result it has less gravity.
 If you weigh 100 pounds on Earth, you would weigh 38 pounds on Mars.

 - At some point when falling, the friction from the air will equal the force of gravity and the object will be at a constant speed.
 This is called the terminal velocity.
 For a sky diver this speed is around 100 miles per hour!